juji-io/editscript/README.md

 ;; [[5 3] :+ 3]]

-;; the plain Clojure vector can be passed around, stored, or modified as usual, ;; then be loaded back as an EditScript
+;; the plain Clojure vector can be passed around, stored, or modified as usual, ;; then be loaded back as a new EditScript
 (def d' (edits->script v))

-;; the new EditScript work the same as the old one
+;; the new EditScript works the same as the old one
 (= b (patch a d'))
 ;;==> true